 Free weights are best when:

-You want to focus on muscle damage that is best done with heavier weights (70-85%) and moderate repetitions (5-10 reps / set) using exercises where you can place the targeted muscles in an stretched position.
+You want to focus on muscle strength that is best done with heavier weights (70-85%) and moderate repetitions (5-10 reps / set) using exercises where you can place the targeted muscles in a stretched position.

 Machines are best when:

 - You want to focus on a particular muscle with mind-muscle connection.